Zacchua/AoC-2020/README.md

 # AoC-2020
 My solutions to Advent of Code 2020.
+Done in Python.
-Done in Python.\n Each folder contains my solution as well as the text file for my input as well as a few test cases in the question prompt
+Each folder contains my solution as well as the text file for my input as well as a few test cases in the question prompt